An INSEAD MBA is widely considered to be a prestigious degree. Applicants usually compare all the INSEAD campuses before they settle on one.

 We’ve had 2 national weeks so far: Lebanese Week and Desi Week is going on as I write.
 I’m brown (being of Sri Lankan parentage) and have a pretty thick ‘tache right now (thanks Movember!) and am constantly asked if I’m doing it for Desi Week!
 It’s either that, or not being recognised by friends, who’ve not seen me since last week (when I sported a beard - mainly to camouflage the moustache and how ridiculous I currently look!).

-Me and a few friends (9 of us in 2 cars) here did a weekend road trip to Normandy and Mont St Michel.
-Had a brilliant time...
+A few friends and I (9 of us in 2 cars) here did a weekend road trip to Normandy and Mont St Michel.
+Had a brilliant time…

 We also had a Social Impact Week, which included a Charity Auction.
-I successfully bid for a number of items - food related of course.
+I successfully bid for several items - food-related of course.
 All for a good cause.
 The 14Js are raising funds for building a school in Kenya.